Income Tax Deductions section 80C

 Actually, Section 80C replaced the earlier Section 88 which was available till 1st April 2006.
 The Deductions permitted in the 80 C Section of Indian Income Tax is more or less the same investment mixes that were available in Section 88.
 Even the section 80CCC on pension scheme contributions was merged with the above 80C.
 However, this new section has allowed a major change in the method of providing the tax benefit.
 Section 80C of the Income Tax Act allows certain investments and expenditure to be tax-exempt.
 One must plan investments well and spread it out across the various instruments specified under this section to avail maximum tax benefit.
 Unlike Section 88, there are no sub-limits and is irrespective of how much you earn and under which tax bracket you fall.

-The most important aspect that needs to be kept in mind is that the total exemption limit under section 80c is Rs 1,00,000/- only.
+The most important aspect that needs to be kept in mind is that the total exemption limit under section 80c is revised from Rs 1,00,000 to Rs 1,50,000 in the budget presented by Finance Minister Arun Jaitley on July 10th 2014.
 This benefit is available to everyone, irrespective of his or her income levels.
 Thus, if you are in the highest tax bracket of 30%, and you invest the full Rs.
 1,00,000/-, you save tax of Rs.
-30,000.
+45,000.

 We will now see in detail those deductions that are permissible under section 80C in this section.
 The following is section 80c deductions / exemption list.